-Naagin 3: Fans Can’t Keep Calm As Karishma Tanna & Anita Hassanandani Kickstart The Shoot!
+Naagin 3: Fans Can’t Keep Calm As Karishma Tanna & Anita Hassanandani Kick-start The Shoot!

 Rajat Tokas

-On the other hand, Rajat Tokas will also be seen on the show.
+Jodha Akbar fame Rajat Tokas will also be seen on the show.
 The picture of Rajat as Naagraj was doing the rounds on social media.
 His transformations had shocked the viewers.
 (Image source: Twitter)

 Shakti Arora, Drashti Dhami & Aham Sharma On Colors Upcoming Show Based On Extra-Marital Affair!